Yahoo Mobile

-Yahoo Mobile (stylized as yahoo! mobile) was an all-digital wireless carrier in the United States, owned and operated wholly by Verizon Media.
-It offered unlimited text, talk, data, and hotspot, on Verizon's 4G LTE and 5G Networks.
+Yahoo Mobile (stylized as yahoo!mobile) was an all-digital wireless carrier in the United States, owned and operated wholly by Verizon Media.
+It offered unlimited text, talk, data, and hotspot on Verizon's 4G LTE and 5G networks.

-Yahoo Mobile competed primarily against T-Mobile's Metro by T-Mobile and AT&T's Cricket Wireless as part of the prepaid wireless service provider brands.
-It was owned by Verizon Media and was founded in 2020.
+Yahoo Mobile competed primarily against T-Mobile's Metro by T-Mobile and AT&T's Cricket Wireless as prepaid wireless service provider brands.
+It was founded in March 2020 and shut down in August 2021.

 History

-Yahoo Mobile was launched by Verizon on March 11, 2020 following a press announcement.
-At launch, the service was the same as Visible albeit with a higher price of $39.99 per month for unlimited calls, data and mobile hotspot usage.
-Yahoo Mobile was dissolved following the acquisition of its parent company Verizon Media.
+Yahoo Mobile was launched by Verizon Media on March 11, 2020 following a press announcement.
+At launch, the service was the same as Verizon's existing prepaid brand Visible, albeit with a higher price of $39.99 per month for unlimited calls, data and mobile hotspot usage.
+Yahoo Mobile was dissolved in August 2021 after Verizon sold Verizon Media to Apollo Global Management.

 Customer complaints

-The company had faced numerous complaints since its inception related to its lackluster or non-existent customer support, which was only available via chat through their Android or iOS app, and social media platforms Facebook and Twitter.
+The company faced numerous complaints since its inception for lackluster or non-existent customer support, which was only available via chat through their Android or iOS app, and social media platforms Facebook and Twitter.
 The company had no phone number, and thus no customer support via telephone.